 Regulatory Biology Laboratory

-Panda’s lab discovered that confining caloric consumption to an 8- to 12-hour period–as people did just a century ago– might stave off high cholesterol, diabetes and obesity.
+Panda’s lab discovered that confining caloric consumption to an 8- to 12-hour period—as people did just a century ago—might stave off high cholesterol, diabetes and obesity.
 He is exploring whether the benefits of time-restricted eating apply to humans as well as mice.
+By preventing and better managing these age-related chronic diseases, one can extend healthy life span and promote healthy aging.

 PhD, The Scripps Research Institute, La Jolla, California